gdamdam/iagitup/README.md

 **Archive git repositories to the [Internet Archive](https://archive.org).**

 `iagitup` clones a git repository from GitHub, GitLab, Bitbucket, Codeberg, or any HTTPS git URL, creates a portable [git bundle](https://git-scm.com/docs/git-bundle), and uploads it to the Internet Archive with rich metadata.
 GitHub repos get full API metadata; all other platforms extract metadata from the local git history.
 If the repository has a wiki (GitHub only), that is bundled and uploaded too.
-A companion command, `archive-watchlist`, continuously archives the most-starred repositories on GitHub -- either all-time or created within the last N days.
+A companion command, `archive-watchlist`, continuously archives the most-starred repositories on GitHub -- either all-time, by recency (`--days`), or within a custom date range (`--since`/`--until`).

 ---